firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/hll-count-distinct.md

 # HLL_COUNT_DISTINCT

-Counts the approximate number of unique or not NULL values, to the precision specified. `HLL_COUNT_DISTINCT` uses the HLL algorithm and allows you to control the sketch size set precision.
+Counts the approximate number of unique or not NULL values, to the precision specified. `HLL_COUNT_DISTINCT` uses the HLL++ algorithm and allows you to control the sketch size set precision.

 `HLL_COUNT_DISTINCT` requires less memory than exact aggregation functions, but also introduces statistical uncertainty.
 The default precision is 12, with a maximum of 20.